--Those with a good starting volume who just want to improve it a bit or have deflated from childbirth
+-Those with a good starting volume who just want to improve it a bit or have reduced volume postpartum

 In someone with a good volume or breast shape, a fat graft can give a good change without undergoing the risks of an implant for an already reasonable breast.
 The more volume and space in the breast, the larger the amount of fat that can be placed.

 -Those against breast implants due to the small risk of breast implant associated cancer and other complications

 There is increasing concern that breast implants can be associated with breast implant illness or a rare implant associated cancer (BIA-ALCL).
 Information about this is available in other website sections.
 While the risks are not great enough to consider removing breast implants, for some it is not acceptable for a device to carry any risk however slight of cancer for a cosmetic procedure.

 –Those who want a breast augmentation prior to one or more pregnancies

 If pregnancy is on the horizon within a few years of a breast augmentation, in most cases, this will lead to a need for early revision surgery, especially if multiple pregnancies are foreseen.
 Breast fat transfer is more likely to move with the native breast as it fluctuates in size; with an implant the device tends to sit high as the breast tissue sags over the top of it.

 Many patients with breast asymmetry due to congenital problems or post lumpectomy for breast cancer do not want any operation on the non-affected breast.
 If an implant is used on one side, usually an implant is required on the other side, as the implanted side tends to always sit higher .

 Even in minor cases of breast asymmetry, this is better corrected with a fat graft as the fat can be placed exactly where it is needed.